Mark Nicholls (rugby union): Later career

 Nicholls went on to be a Wellington and North Island Selector throughout the 1930s and also played cricket to Senior Club level.
 After a stint working for New Zealand Railways, he became a publican at several hotels around the country before retiring to Tauranga where he died in 1972.
 A son, Mark Junior, also played for Petone and made one appearance for Wellington Province.

 Legacy

-It is difficult to pinpoint just how influential Nicholls has been to the All Blacks' style of play down the decades as even the exploits of other better-known players such as; George Nēpia, Bert Cooke, Billy Wallace, Dave Gallaher and Billy Stead have been largely lost to most modern fans.
-Some modern rugby writers still rate Mark Nicholls as amongst the greatest All Black first five-eighths ever to play.
-Perhaps Grant Fox was the last great All Black first five eighth to show a similar dominant kicking game and intense chess player-like thinking on the football field.
+It is difficult to pinpoint just how influential Nicholls has been to the All Blacks' style of play down the decades as even the exploits of other players such as; George Nēpia, Bert Cooke, Billy Wallace, Dave Gallaher and Billy Stead have been lost to modern fans.
+Some modern rugby writers still rate Mark Nicholls as 'amongst the greatest All Black first five-eighths ever to play.'
+Perhaps Grant Fox was the last All Black first five eighth to show a similar kicking game and chess player-like thinking on the football field.
 But there is no shortage whatsoever of modern All Blacks who share the same determination to win as Marcus Frederick Nicholls.